unional/domture/README.md

     preloadScripts: ['a-package', './someCode.js', './index'],
     // Able to load TypeScript code directly
     transpiler: 'typescript',
+    // Need to do `./index.ts` or `./index.js`.
+    // Useful when you need to load both types.
+    explicitExtension: true,
     systemjsConfig: {
       packages: {
         // This is need for some packages due to https://github.com/systemjs/systemjs/issues/1603